Zoo or False: Plot

-When the gang discovers Marshall doesn't have any money to pay for the pizza they had ordered, he is forced to reveal that he was mugged by a man (Jon Dore) with a gun in Central Park.
+When the gang discovers Marshall does not have any money to pay for the pizza they had ordered, he is forced to reveal that he was mugged by a man (Jon Dore) with a gun in Central Park.
 Lily is worried, and aided by Robin's gun-loving nature, expresses her interest to buy a gun for protecting herself.
-Marshall is frightened by this prospect, and then reveals he wasn't mugged; instead, he had visited the Central Park Zoo, and while standing close to a monkey cage, a monkey had swiped his wallet.
+Marshall is frightened by this prospect, and then reveals he was not mugged; instead, he had visited the Central Park Zoo, and while standing close to a monkey cage, a monkey had swiped his wallet.
 Robin asks to interview him for her show, and he agrees to help boost her show's ratings.
 Marshall then privately explains to Barney and Ted that the monkey story is false, and that he really was mugged; he had made up the monkey to calm down Lily and stop her from buying a gun.
 Furthermore, he refuses to lie on television and risk hurting Robin's credibility as a journalist.

 Meanwhile, Barney is using the story of being mugged to pick up women.
 He is interrupted by a woman he had earlier convinced he was Neil Armstrong.
 He tells an even greater lie in an attempt to get out of it and suggests a threesome.
 When later telling the story to Ted, he claims to have gone through with it, but Ted notices he appears to have two drinks thrown in his face and concludes that the women actually rejected him.